Stock Options 101: When and How to Exercise and Sell (Part 1 of 2)

-After your company officially IPOs, you likely will not be able to exercise options or sell stocks right away.
+After your company is listed on the stock exchange, you likely will not be able to exercise options or sell stocks right away.
 This is because a lock-up period may apply.
 This is a waiting period after the IPO that forbids company insiders from selling shares.
 The lock-up period typically lasts six months.
 When you log into your equity plan, you’ll see 0 shares.

 Once the lock-up period ends, you may continue to face restrictions on selling company stock.
 Many companies, including Facebook and Lyft, forbid all employees from buying or selling company stock during “blackout periods.”
-Mature companies, including Microsoft and Cisco, don’t have blackout periods unless you’re a C-level executive.
+But other companies, such as Microsoft and Cisco, enforce blackout periods only for their executives.

-You can exercise options and sell company stock during a “trading window”, specific windows of time after your company’s quarterly earnings release.
+If you’re subject to blackout periods, you can sell company stock during a “trading window,” specific windows of time after your company’s quarterly earnings release.
 This is to prevent insider trading, which is a violation of federal securities law.
-Your company’s HR or legal department will announce when trading windows are open.
-The length of the window varies by company, but I’ve observed 10-30 days per window.
+Your company will announce when trading windows open.

 Next Up: Taxes

 In my next post, learn how stock options are taxed.
 This includes the dreaded AMT (Alternative Minimum Tax) for ISOs.